hlub/MathMD/readme.rst

 The proposed future plans:

 * Translate to English
-* Conver the documentation to other formats, maybe html or rst
+* Convert the documentation to other formats, maybe html or rst
 * Translate from English to other languages?
 * Automated conversions from/to LaTeX?